bob-el-bot/BobTheBot/README.md

 ### 🖨️ Auto commands:
 - `/auto publish-announcements [publish] [channel]` Bob will publish all messages sent in the given channel.
+- `/auto preview-github [preview]` Bob will preview all vlaid GitHub links in the server.

 ### 🗄️ Informational / help commands:
 - `/premium` Ensures Bob knows you have premium!
 If not you will be given a button to get it!